-If you’ve been around the Paleo scene for a while, you’ll have noticed the emphasis put on the consumption of entrails.
-The only organs Americans usually eat are in the form of paté (before we know what paté is) at a fancy party or “Rocky Mountain Oysters“, which you’ll find as a novelty on some menus in the American West (which we only eat on a dare).
-Ok, I’m exaggerating – fortunately, some people are more comfortable with eating the innards (and outards) of animals than others.
+If you’ve been around the Paleo scene for a while, you’ll have noticed the emphasis put on the consumption of entrails, also referred to as offal.
+The only organs Americans usually eat are in the form of paté (before we know what paté is) at a fancy party or “Rocky Mountain Oysters,” which you’ll find as a novelty on some menus in the American West (which we only eat on a dare).
+Okay, I’m exaggerating – fortunately, some people are more comfortable with eating the innards (and outards) of animals than others.
 For the most part, though, when I talk to people about eating liver or kidney, they’re horrified by the idea.
 “I’ll pass, thank you.”
 Until you slip it into your famous meatballs at a dinner party, most people won’t give organs a chance.

 The main reason we should eat organ meats is that they’re rich in the fat soluble vitamins A, D, E and K. The traditional diets of hunter gatherers and other non-industrialized cultures have all shown to be high in these important nutrients, which work synergistically with each other to keep us healthy.
 Vitamin A is important for the health of our eyes, skin, tissue and hair, as well as for new cell growth.
 Vitamin D is important for the absorption of calcium and it aids in bone growth.
 It’s also been shown to have some serious effects on our nervous system.
 Vitamin E is crucial for the functions of vitamins A and C and it protects our red blood cells.
 Vitamin K is crucial for normal blood clotting, as well as the synthesis of proteins in our blood, plasma and kidneys.